Mr-Destructive/meetgor.com/static/index.md

 ### About Me

 - Hi 👋, I am Meet also known as Mr. Destructive.
-- I am an I.T. student and based in India.
+- I am an I.T. student based in India.
 - Started my programming journey as a self-taught developer learning about the fundamentals with C and Javascript.
 - Moving ahead in my academic career, I was able to pick up **Python** and **C/C++** as my primary languages.
 - On a self-taught route, I started learning about **Golang** and contributed to open source [libraries](https://github.com/search?q=language%3Ago+user%3Amr-destructive+&type=repositories&s=stars&o=desc) and [projects](https://github.com/search?q=language%3Ago+author%3Amr-destructive++is%3Apr+is%3Amerged&type=pullrequests).